trickytank/rwarrior/cran-comments.md

 There were no ERRORs or WARNINGs.

 There was 1 NOTE:
+- "New submission"
-This is the first CRAN submission.
+   Response: This is the first CRAN submission of R Warrior.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.